haka-security/haka/doc/user/debug.rst

 --------

 If you need to inspect an existing configuration, you can use the debugger.
 You need to activate the debugger first.
-This can be done by starting haka with the option ``--luadebug``.
+This can be done by starting Haka with the option ``--luadebug``.

 This line will start the debugger and break immediately.
 A prompt will allow you to inspect variables, up-values, expressions...
 You can also set breakpoints and execute your code line by line.
 To get the